Ris-code/GoQuant-Assignment/README.md

 The performance analysis and optimization initiatives have significantly enhanced **DeribitTrader**'s efficiency and responsiveness.
 By meticulously benchmarking critical latency metrics and implementing targeted optimizations across memory management, network communication, data structures, thread management, and CPU utilization, the application now operates with reduced latency and improved resource utilization.
 Ongoing monitoring and iterative optimizations will further solidify **DeribitTrader**'s position as a high-performance trading tool.

 ---

-### Notes for Implementation

-1. **Replace Placeholder Metrics:**
-   - Ensure to replace the illustrative latency metrics and visualizations with actual data obtained from your benchmarking processes.

-2. **Include Visual Aids:**
-   - Integrate actual charts or graphs generated from your benchmarking results to provide a visual representation of performance improvements.

-3. **Expand on Code Snippets:**
-   - Incorporate additional code snippets or references to your C++ files where optimizations were implemented to provide clarity and context.

-4. **Continuous Improvement:**
-   - Highlight the commitment to ongoing performance monitoring and optimization to adapt to evolving trading demands and technological advancements.

-By following this structured and detailed approach in your README's Bonus Section, you provide a clear and comprehensive overview of the performance enhancements undertaken, the methodologies employed, and the tangible benefits realized through optimization.